 Despite the similar learning curves, the evolution of the network degrees\footnote{The degree of a unit is the number of active connections it has with the other layer.
 Different units can have different degrees.} is very different across the different initializations.
-Figure \ref{fig:nllMNIST_conn} shows the evolution of the maximum, minimum and average degree of the hidden units for the three initializations.
-For $p=1$ a sharp decrease is observed in all three statistics in the first 10 epochs, with the curves indicating a slight decay even aver 200 epochs, while for $p=0.5$ , the initial decrease is not as strong and the curves seem closer to convergence.
+Figure \ref{fig:nllMNIST_conn} shows the evolution of the maximum, minimum, and average degree of the hidden units for the three initializations.
+For $p=1$ a sharp decrease is observed in all three statistics in the first 10 epochs, with the curves indicating a slight decay even after 200 epochs, while for $p=0.5$, the initial decrease is not as strong and the curves seem closer to convergence.
 Interestingly, the case $p=0.1$ shows an increase in all three statistics in the first 10 epochs and convergence after 200 epochs.
 This shows that NCG can not only prune connections but also {\em add} connections when the network is too sparse.
-The similar learning curves but different network patterns indicate that the joint optimization of model parameters and network connectivity can compensate for one another, leading to similar performance even when the connectivity pattern is different.
-Indeed, the literature of network pruning suggests that different network patterns can often achieve similar performance~\cite{pruningSurvey}.
+The similar learning curves but different network patterns indicate that the joint optimization of model parameters and network connectivity can compensate for one another, leading to similar performance even when the connectivity pattern is significantly different.
+Indeed, the literature on network pruning suggests that different network patterns can often achieve similar performance \citep{pruningSurvey}.

-Further insight is provided by figure \ref{fig:density}, which shows the relationship between initial network density (a hyperparameter) and final density.
-Note that NCG tends to increase the number of connections when the initial network is too sparse (up to 30\% of connections initially activated) and decrease the number of connections when the initial network is too dense (40\% or more connections).
-Note that randomness of the final density (vertical bars) is much larger than that of initial density (horizontal bars), as the final density depends on the optimization.
+Further insight is provided by Figure \ref{fig:density}, which shows the relationship between initial network density (a hyperparameter) and final density.
+Note that NCG tends to increase the number of connections when the initial network is too sparse (up to 30\%) and decrease the number of connections when the initial network is too dense (40\% or more).
+Note that the randomness of the final density (vertical bars) is much larger than that of the initial density (horizontal bars), as the final density depends on the optimization.
 Interestingly, the average final and initial densities follow an almost perfect linear relationship, with its slope being approximately 0.5, as indicated in Figure \ref{fig:density}.